At the conclusion of their curriculum, each cohort sits for the Physician Assistant National Certifying Exam.

-After completing the CASPA application, AACC may request official evaluations for all foreign transcripts (for all higher-level institutions attended), evaluated by one of the following organizations: World Education Services (WES) at www.wes.org or Educational Credential Evaluators (ECE) at www.ece.org.
+After completing the CASPA application, UMB may request official evaluations for all foreign transcripts (for all higher-level institutions attended), evaluated (course by course evaluation) by one of the following organizations: World Education Services (WES) at wes.org, Educational Credential Evaluators (ECE) at www.ece.org or SpanTran at https://spantran.com/web/services/evaluations.
 No other evaluation services will be accepted.
-Anne Arundel Community College will not evaluate these documents prior to going through this process.
+University of Maryland, Baltimore will not evaluate these documents prior to going through this process.

 - I am foreign educated; do I have to take the TOEFL?